Fork on Github

 var properties = jsonNameValueCollection.Parse(mergeArrayValues);

-.
-This is fine for simple properties, however collection-based properties would cause the deserialiser to load each collection-element as a separate item in the returned NameValueCollection
+This effectively parses the JSON and loads each element into a NameValueCollection.
+This is fine for simple properties, however collection-based properties would cause the deserialiser to load each collection-element as a separate item in the returned NameValueCollection, which may be somewhat cumbersome to manage:

-comes in.
-It will concatenate all collection-based values in a comma-delimited string, and load this value into the returned NameValueCollection
+This is where the Boolean parameter mergeArrayValues comes in.
+It will concatenate all collection-based values in a comma-delimited string, and load this value into the returned NameValueCollection.
+This is much more intuitive, and allows consuming code to simply split the comma-delimited values and iterate as required.

 Here is the complete code-listing: